Tesla Model 3 Torn Down, Hacked and Set On a Dynamometer, Exposing Unusual Tech Details - Slashdot

 I wonder if the secret is Musk not creating a huge layer of bureaucracy above engineering on top of a decent amount of funding, so they can really accomplish things.

-Re:One thing Musk seems really good at is hiring (Score:4, Insightful)
+Re:One thing Musk seems really good at is hiring (Score:5, Insightful)

 So by "things that have been done before," you mean way overbroad generalizations of technology, complemented by ignoring the "improv[ed] things" that apparently have not been done before?